 - Storage space for files - Based on a run of 10 jobs, estimate total number and size of all files for full production - Do you have enough storage space on the Access Point?
-If not, what options exist? - Review the Data lecture for more suggestions - Number of running jobs - In theory, how many jobs could you have running at once? - Each running job uses some CPU and memory on the Access Point itself - If submitting over 10,000 jobs consider limiting (throttling) running and idle jobs on Access Point
+If not, what options exist? - Number of running jobs - In theory, how many jobs could you have running at once? - Each running job uses some CPU and memory on the Access Point itself - If submitting over 10,000 jobs consider limiting (throttling) running and idle jobs on Access Point